-Red mites are the bane of many poultry keeper’s lives and I have tried many different ‘lotions and potions’ over the years to rid my own coops of the dreaded red mite.
+Red mites are the bane of many poultry keeper’s lives and I have tried many ‘lotions and potions’ over the years to rid my own coops of the dreaded red mite.

-This summer (2011), I was intrigued to hear about a ‘predator mite’ that can be introduced into the coop and will eat red mite for breakfast… lunch… and dinner!
+This summer (2011), I was intrigued to hear about a ‘predator mite’ that could be introduced into the coop and will eat red mite for breakfast… lunch… and dinner!
 In fact, they sounded like the perfect solution to my red mite problems so I thought it was well worth checking these hungry little fellas out!

 The predator mites in my trial were supplied by St David’s Poultry (AKA Chickenvet) and I am grateful to them for supplying the mites and providing the necessary information to me.